joelmoss/delivered/README.md

 ```

 If an invalid argument is given to `User#create`, for example, if `age` is a `String` instead of
-the required `Integer`, a `NoMatchingPatternError` exception will be raised.
+the required `Integer`, a `Delivered::ArgumentError` exception will be raised.

 ### Return Types